markt-de/puppet-acme/REFERENCE.md

 Data type: `String`

 The host you want to run acme.sh on.
-Usually your Puppetserver.
+Usually your Puppet Server.
 Defaults to `$acme::acme_host`.

 Default value: `$acme::acme_host`